“How soon after an IUI does implantation occur?”

 When does implantation occur after IUI?

-Implantation usually takes place 6 to 10 days after ovulation, and this window is especially important if you are undergoing intrauterine insemination (IUI).
+Implantation usually takes place 6 to 10 days after ovulation, and this window is an important part of theintrauterine insemination (IUI) treatment process.
 After the IUI procedure, sperm travels to meet the egg in your fallopian tube.
 If fertilisation occurs, the resulting embryo starts to grow and slowly moves toward your uterus.

 It takes several days for the embryo to reach your uterus and prepare for implantation.
 However, this timing can vary slightly between individuals.
-Factors such as hormonal balance, reproductive health, and uterine receptivity can all influence when implantation occurs.
+Factors such as hormonal balance, reproductive health, and uterine conditions may affect the implantation process.

 The role of luteal phase